OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-docker/README.md

 renewed on the volume reaches an instance kept on a persistent volume.
 While the server runs, the directory is checked again every `SECRET_VOLUME_REFRESH` seconds and a changed file is copied again.
 The server reads the copied keystore when it starts, so a certificate renewed while it runs is served from its next restart.
-The same holds for a new keystore
-password: the server keeps the one it started with.
+A new password is left to the next start altogether: the server keeps the one it started with, and a keystore it could no longer open would disable the LDAPS handler on the next change to its configuration.
+So while a `keystore.pin` or `truststore.pin` on the volume differs from the one the server started with, nothing is copied until the next start, which copies the stores along with their new password.
 The administration connector and replication keep keys of their own and are not affected.

 On Kubernetes, the PEM files of a `kubernetes.io/tls` Secret cannot be used as they are:
 OpenDJ reads keystores, not PEM. cert-manager can add a PKCS12 keystore to the Secret it